psuday/RK-Hack/readme.txt

 Fri Jan 29 14:56:13 UTC 2010 Fremont, CA

-I have been wandering around, I have not gone to office since last Monday.
-Nobody questions me.
-Sometimes I feel a sense of fear, but every time I realize that I have to accept all possible choices.

 I got sidetracked into networking two computers together.
 I found that the domain and xp work group dont work together at all.
 I couldnt share files or anything else.
 For two domain computers (in different